JuliaAstro/LombScargle.jl/docs/index.rst

 ..
 Tip::

-   Usually plotting the periodogram can give you a clue of what’s going on.
+   Usually, plotting the periodogram can give you a clue of what’s going on.

 Find the Best-Fitting Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~